Nebulaevo/Paon/documentation/references/site-files.md

 Component rendering the application frame, surrounding the Routes component.

-ℹ️ The Layout component must accept and render its children, as it is responsible for rendering the Routes component.
+ℹ️ The Layout component must accept a children prop and render it (as it's responsible for rendering the Routes component).

 ## `error.tsx`